 - We have a limited supply of single kayaks, so reservations are on a first-come, first-served basis.
 We may not be able to facilitate all requests.

 - Environmental conditions (weather, etc) may preclude the use of singles on a trip, this decision is at the discretion of AKT management and AKT trip leaders.
-In the event that we feel that we cannot use single kayaks on trip participants will be invited to use our more stable tandem boats, at the lower rate, or be given a full refund if they choose not to go out.
+In the event that we feel that we cannot use single kayaks on a trip participants will be invited to use our more stable tandem boats, at the lower rate, or be given a full refund if they choose not to go out.

 - Please know your limits!
 If AKT management, or AKT trip leaders, determine that an individual will compromise the safety of the tour then the participant may be asked to switch into a tandem kayak.
 Be aware that this may occur at any point during the tour.
 In these cases the participant will be reimbursed for the cost of the single kayak and be charged for the use of a tandem instead.